stewones/chatness/docs/setup/firebase-link-firestore.md

 ## Deploy rules and indexes

-Now we can safely deploy Chatness rules and indexes
+Now we can safely deploy Chatness rules and indexes.
+These are going to be important for the seed step further ahead.

 ```sh
 firebase deploy --only firestore:indexes,firestore:rules